dasensio/myweeklydiet/api-basic-functionality-fit-and-finish.md

 Your are about to:
 - Improve errors management
-- Use ActionResults for return data
+- Use ActionResults for return data and errors
 - Use DTO for disengage your model database and your user interface.

 ## Improve errors management